Postcard from Porto: 8 things to discover in Douro Valley

-Chef Rui Paula’s dishes focuses on the use of genuine regional produce: a kitchen that absorbs inspiration from the Northeast-Douro region to which the Chef gives a personal touch.
-However DOC’s cuisine is not only about regional products: with the sea nearby, the menu is complemented by with the best fish from the Portugeuse coast, with the Carolina rice with lobster being one of our favourites!
+Chef Rui Paula’s dishes focus on the use of genuine regional produce.
+His kitchen absorbs inspiration from the Northeast-Douro region to which he gives a personal touch.
+With the sea nearby, the menu makes use of the best fish and seafood from the coast.
+For example, the Carolina rice with lobster is an absolute must.

-Should weather permit, then alfresco dining on the the suspended terrace over the river is a must to take in the breathtaking views of vineyards and shale, tranquility of the riverside villages, trains passing by on the shore, momentarily breaking the stillness around the valley.
+Should weather permit, alfresco dining on the suspended terrace over the river is a must.
+Take in breathtaking views of vineyards and shale, tranquil riverside villages and passing trains, breaking the stillness around the valley.

 Discover pink port and picnic at Croft-owned Quinta da Roêda